Bartwel27/kivyRequest/README.md

 > python framework

-In order for this app to work you have to install kivy library and run it.
+In order for this app to work you have to install kivy framework library and run it.